 Repeat with the other side.

-When finished, take the used dinner napkin, which has just been used as the finger bowl napkin, and fold it loosely.
+When finished, take the used dinner napkin, which has just been used to dry the dipped fingers, and fold it loosely.
 Then place it on the left side of the service plate.

 A server will remove the plate and napkin.
-At this moment, make sure your new napkin is on your lap ready to go, as dessert is on its way.
+At this moment, make sure your new napkin is on your lap ready to go, free of any evidence of use.

 Your dessert silverware is ready in the main course area.